VitaCures

 • Stress Management: Stress does not cause IBD but can exacerbate symptoms.
 Mindfulness, meditation, and yoga are often helpful for stress relief.

-• Quit Smoking: Smoking worsens Crohn’s disease and increases the risk of complications.
+• Quit smoking: Smoking worsens Crohn’s disease and increases the risk of complications.

 • Regular Exercise: Physical activity can improve overall health, reduce stress, and alleviate some symptoms.